 People tend to learn more about money skills from their parents than from any other source.
 So, your kids will be learning about money from watching and listening to you.
 It is a good idea to encourage children to save from an early age.

 Are you expecting a baby?
 To help you prepare for your new arrival, we have some baby steps for you to follow on budgeting for a new baby.

-Follow these money saving tips to make your holiday money go further.
+Are you travelling abroad?
+Follow our money saving tips to plan your holiday and make your holiday money go further while you’re away.

 Most banks now charge bank account fees and you may now have to comply with certain rules to qualify for free banking.
 If you don’t qualify for free banking there are still some simple steps you can take to reduce the amount you do pay for bank charges.